MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### VerificationPacketRequest

-`VerificationPacketRequest` has a message length of 48 bytes; the Transaction's 48-byte hash.
-The expected response is a `VerificationPacket` for the specified Transaction.
+`VerificationPacketRequest` has a message length of 96 bytes; the hash of the Block the VerificationPacket is archived in, and the hash of the Transaction it includes Verifications for.
+The expected response is a `VerificationPacket` for the specified Transaction including the Verifications archived in the specified Block.

 ### TransactionRequest